Meadow Orchard Project

 - Take recycling and rubbish away with you and use the compost-bays / wormery for food-waste (except meat/fish).

-- Keep to the designated pathways to protect the meadow habitat and take care to protect the delicate ant-hills.
+- Protect the wildlife habitats and keep to the designated pathways to protect the meadow grassland and delicate ant-mounds.

 - Conserve water on site as much as possible, especially in summer and dry spells, as we rely on rain water harvesting.